Aequivinius/age_mentions/readme.md

    * I am XF
    * newborn babies
    * often as 'm29', or '29m'

 * confidence 2: age group
    * right before my Xnd bday
    * in their Xs, in her late Xs
    * mid Xs
    * ~50
    * as early as
+   * post X
+   * underage
    * almost X yo
-   * under X
+   * under X, not even X yrs old
    * early age, early life, older children
-   * childhood, early teen, teenager
+   * childhood, early teen, teenager, early childhood
    * between X and Y years of age
    * baby, newborn x, fetus
       * if affectionately, annotated with confidence 1
-   * child, children, kids (but not 'only child'), kid, little kid
+   * child, children, kids (but not 'only child'), kid, little kid (but not 'like a child') (and not if it's ficticious - thinking about having a second child)
    * pediatric X
    * X-something
    * juveniles, adolescent
    * adult
    * pre-teen
    * early postnatal
-   * age out of school, a month after I graduated college, when I was in college
+   * age out of school, a month after I graduated college, when I was in college, early college years
    * legal adultood
    * third grade

 * confidence 1: vague or infered
    * 'got years ahead of her'
    * son, daughter (could be used in a religious meaning, but was still annotated)